snaky666/portfolioA/replit.md

   * Same 5 social icons centered above copyright text
   * Hover effect: icons lift and scale with shadow
   * Consistent styling across header and footer
+- **Added social media icons to mobile menu** (bottom of sidebar):
+  * 5 social icons appear at bottom of mobile navigation menu
+  * Separated from nav links with subtle beige border
+  * Same hover animations as desktop version
+  * Only visible when mobile menu is open
 - **Added search bar** to header:
   * Sleek search input with "SEARCH" placeholder
   * Rounded design with beige background